AndreasVJ/Advent-Of-FPGA-2025/README.md

 ### Single-Cycle Stack Pointer Pruning

 In the software reference implementation, the stack is pruned using a while loop that repeatedly pops elements until the greedy condition is satisfied.
-This form of control flow does not map well to hardware as it would have to stall the pipeline.
+This form of control flow does not map well to hardware, as it would require variable-length iteration and could stall the pipeline.

 Instead, the hardware design computes the new stack pointer in a single clock cycle, using combinational logic.